Butterflies – God’s finest creation

 Countries: Americas, Africa, and Asia; in the US, the Gulf Coast, California, Arizona, Texas, and towards the south of New Mexico

-- It is closely related to the Monarch butterfly species.
+- I closely related it to the Monarch butterfly species.

 - Their milkweed diet allows them to taste bad when eaten by birds.
-It is similar to having the birds’s stomach upset.
+It is like having the birds’s stomach upset.